Lennart05/toponym/README.md

 <img src="man/figures/README-unnamed-chunk-9-1.png" width="100%" /> Most
 cases seem to be in the western and only few in the central region near the border.
 As we might have expected, “Hoog-” occurs also throughout the Netherlands but not in France.
-It is advised that the users adjust length parameter `len` and run the function multiple times to skim through possible toponyms.
+It is advised that the user adjusts the length parameter `len` and runs the function multiple times to skim through possible toponyms.

 ## Frequent toponyms